-I was a fitness coach and friend to thousands of kids in my former PT role with Gecko Sports.
+Not everyone knows that I was a fitness coach and friend to thousands of kids in my former PT role with Gecko Sports.
 I can’t express just how much I loved the impact I was able to have on those children’s development.
 Every day I got so much job satisfaction seeing them get fitter, stronger, and more skilled, with improved flexibility and posture, as well as greater self-esteem and improved confidence.
-That’s why I thought I’d share some simple ways to encourage your kids to move more and stay active while at home.

 We are our kid’s role models, if you stay active they likely will too.